 }

 }A single uv workspace at the repo root locks every Python dependency.
 A dedicated ci-python GitHub Actions job runs pnpm nx run-many -t lint test mypy -p job-api on every non-docs PR, gated by ci-status alongside the Node checks.
-Mypy runs in strict mode; ruff runs with an opinionated select list; pytest covers 46 tests across sanitize, scoring, dependencies, schemas, Greenhouse client, poller, and both routers.
+Mypy runs in strict mode; ruff runs with an opinionated select list; pytest covers 129 tests across sanitize, scoring, dependencies, schemas, every ATS fetcher, the ATS detector, the poller, and all three routers.

 (The uv-in-Nx plumbing got its own blog post: Running a uv Python workspace inside an Nx monorepo.)